Convert Chime Bank Statement to Excel

 Statements are generated monthly in the Chime app (Documents/Statements section) and on the web portal.
 Chime users often need Excel or CSV for loan applications, rental verification, or budgeting tools that don’t sync fintech accounts — this does the conversion without handing your transaction history to another service, since parsing never leaves your device.

-Drop your Chime statement here (PDF or photo)
+Drop your Chime statements here (PDF or photo)

-Processed entirely on this device — nothing is uploaded.
-Scans and photos are read with on-device OCR (beta).
+One file or many — processed entirely on this device, nothing is uploaded.
+Scans and photos (including iPhone HEIC) are read with on-device OCR (beta).

 Free for your first 5 pages each month · Processed on your device · Balance-verified output